 - You have the option to set a target CPA on your Maximise conversions bidding strategy, which means Smart Bidding will try to get as many conversions as possible at the target CPA that you set.
-If the target CPA option is not set, then Maximise conversions will aim to spend your budget to get as many conversions as possible.
+If the Target CPA option isn't set, then Maximise conversions will aim to spend your budget to get as many conversions as possible.

 - Maximise conversion value bidding will still occur for every conversion, but the value varies on the type of conversion (low impact versus high impact), and the cost stays within your specified budget.
-When you create a maximise conversion value bid strategy, you will set a target ROAS.
+When you create a maximise conversion value bid strategy, you'll set a Target ROAS.

-- When you're using Maximise conversion value without a target ROAS set, we'll aim to spend your budget to maximise conversion value for your campaigns.
+- When you are using Maximise conversion value without a Target ROAS set, we'll aim to spend your budget to maximise conversion value for your campaigns.

-- When you're using Maximise conversion value with a target ROAS set, we'll help get as much conversion value as possible at the target ROAS.
+- When you are using Maximise conversion value with a Target ROAS set, we'll help to get as much conversion value as possible at the target ROAS.
 You’ll need to provide transaction-specific conversion values.

 Before you begin

-If you don’t yet know what type of automated bid strategy is right for you, read About automated bidding first.
+If you don’t know what type of automated bid strategy is right for you, refer to About automated bidding.

 Create a Maximise conversions bid strategy